 When going off base to stay in tents or huts, there are sufficient rations for much longer than the intended stay.
-The saying is "pitch your tent as though you're there for a month, even though it may only be a night" If the wind gets up, then a storm could (and has in the past) kept the men in their tent for a month, unable to leave because of the terrible weather.
+The saying is "pitch your tent as though you're there for a month, even though it may only be a night" If the wind gets up, then a storm could (and has in the past) kept the people in their tent for a month, unable to leave because of the terrible weather.

-4/ How do people survive
+4/ How do people survive the cold in Antarctica

 You wrap up warm in layers and several of them.
 It's very important to properly cover the extremities and places where heat might escape easily too, feet, ankles, hands, wrists and your head.
 Mainly synthetic fibers these days, not forgetting insulated footwear too.
 Clothes need to be kept dry and clean to maintain their best insulating qualities.

 UV (ultra-violet) radiation is fierce in the summer so wearing wrap-round goggles and sun screen on any exposed skin is just as important as keeping warm in the winter.
 It can be quite a surprise to get sun burnt under your nose from the light reflected from snow and ice.

 Survival is largely about not being caught out in the worst weather, not getting lost in whiteout conditions and not taking unnecessary risks.
 This means you must be well-trained to carry out your activities, careful about how you dress and work in a team where each member watches the others for signs of "frost-nip" and hypothermia.